tochy0115/CoreBluetoothMock_Dependencies/README.md

 - Use CoreBluetooth.framework for testing Bluetooth functionality on real devices.
 - The simulator mock does not fully replicate the behavior of real devices.
 - CoreBluetoothMock API is designed to match CoreBluetooth as closely as possible, but some behaviors are simplified.
-- If BLE Sim Linker is not running, the Bluetooth mock will not function correctly in the simulator.
+- If CB Interaction Viewer is not running, the Bluetooth mock will not function correctly in the simulator.

 ## License